Ƶ

 Who should take this course?

-The course will be of relevance to built environment practitioners including architects, planners, landscape architects, construction managers and engineers; managers and regulators across the levels of government; and 'allied' professionals in civil society organisations.
+The course will be relevant tostudents, built environment practitioners including architects, planners, landscape architects, construction managers and engineers; managers and regulators across the levels of government; and professionals across industry and civil society organisations.

 Lecturers & Speakers